 Also an OPWDD program, ETP offers people an opportunity to work in an internship program that will eventually lead to permanent employment.
 During the internship, wages will be paid through ETP while the worker learns the skills needed for the job.

-(Adult Career and Continuing Education Services-Vocational Rehabilitation) assists people with disabilities to achieve and maintain employment and to support independent living through training, education, rehabilitation, and career development.
+Adult Career and Continuing Education Services-Vocational Rehabilitation (ACCESS-VR) assists people with disabilities to achieve and maintain employment and to support independent living through training, education, rehabilitation, and career development.

 Supports We Provide